Advertiser and Editorial Disclosures

 Plan a realistic savings program at first, both in the amount you can save each week and the overall amount.
 Make it a challenge, but not an unreachable number.

-• Plan only one special outing a month
+• Limit entertainment: Plan just one special outing per month instead of several.

 Making your savings automatic